Posted in: Exclusive, Horror, Interview, Movies | Tagged: damien leone, exclusive, horror, interview, Samantha Scaffidi, terrifier, Terrifier 3

 What were the biggest differences as far as the scale and production you noticed in the third film compared to previous productions?
 Was it immediately noticeable that you had more resources to work with?

-For us, Damien for the third [film], even though we have like a lot bigger budget, he writes like $100 million movie in his head and on the paper, so even though we have what seems to be a lot of money, we don't have what we need to do those ideas.
-We had a lot of money — a luxury — and we got to work with Christian Tinsley's Studio.
+For us, Damien for the third [film], even though we had a much bigger budget, he writes a $100 million movie in his head, so even though we have what seems to be a lot of money, we don't always have what we need to do those ideas.
+We did get to work with Christien Tinsley's Studio.
 They're unbelievable and the best in the business.
-That is like an insane luxury for Damien because he's not doing the makeup.
-It's also a luxury for us as actors because we're taken care of and by the best.
+That is an insane luxury for Damien because he's not doing the makeup.
+It's also a luxury for us as actors because we're taken care of by the best.

 Also, it's still cold, and we're shooting at abandoned locations overnight for certain hours because that's when we can get to the location.
 The first film, even though we had the least amount, might have been easier, but I also had a different experience since I was also in prosthetics.